-In the first quarter, MSA LLC received payments of approximately \$80.9 million (the "Payment") pursuant to insurance policies issued by North River.
-The Payment reflects amounts previously invoiced to North River for reimbursement on cumulative trauma product liability claims and therefore was recorded as a reduction from the insurance receivable.
+In the first quarter 0f 2017, MSA LLC received payments of approximately \$80.9 million (the "Payment") pursuant to insurance policies issued by North River.
+The Payment reflects amounts previously invoiced to North River for reimbursement on cumulative trauma product liability claims and therefore was recorded as a reduction to the insurance receivable.
 North River has reserved its rights to recover from MSA LLC any portion of the Payment that may later be judicially determined is not owed MSA LLC under the relevant policies.
 The Payment does not constitute a full and final settlement from North River regarding its coverage obligations owed to MSA LLC.
 MSA LLC continues to seek additional amounts due from North River, including those amounts relating to the awards referenced above, which were not part of the Payment.

-In July 2010, MSA LLC (as Mine Safety Appliances Company) filed a lawsuit in the Superior Court of the State of Delaware seeking declaratory and other relief from the majority of its excess insurance carriers concerning the future rights and obligations of MSA LLC and its excess insurance carriers under various insurance policies.
-The reason for this insurance coverage action is to secure a comprehensive resolution of MSA LLC's rights under the insurance policies issued by the insurers.
-Due to the settlements referenced below, and by mutual agreement of the remaining, unsettled parties, the trial previously set for April 24, 2017 did not occur.
-In the second and third quarters of 2017, the remaining unsettled parties, including North River, will ask the court to decide outstanding disputed legal issues.
+In July 2010, MSA LLC (as Mine Safety Appliances Company) filed a lawsuit in the Superior Court of the State of Delaware seeking declaratory and other relief concerning the future rights and obligations of MSA LLC and its excess insurance carriers under various insurance policies.
+Due to the settlements referenced below, and by mutual agreement of the three remaining, unsettled parties, the trial previously set for April 24, 2017 did not occur.
+In the third or fourth quarter of 2017, information submitted by the remaining unsettled parties, including MSA LLC and North River, will be reviewed and the court will decide outstanding disputed legal issues.

 During April 2017, MSA LLC resolved through negotiated settlements its coverage litigation with Travelers Insurance Company ("Travelers") and Wausau Indemnity Company ("Wausau").
-Travelers and Wausau have agreed to make cash payments in 2018; those amounts will be recorded as a transfer from the insurance receivable balance to the note receivable, insurance companies (current) in the second quarter of 2017.
+Travelers and Wausau have agreed to make cash payments in 2018; those amounts were recorded as a transfer from the insurance receivable balance to the note receivable, insurance companies (current) in the second quarter of 2017.
 Travelers also has agreed to pay a percentage of future cumulative trauma product liability settlements as incurred on a claim-by-claim basis.
 As part of both settlements, MSA LLC dismissed all claims against Travelers and Wausau in the above-referenced coverage litigation in the Superior Court of the State of Delaware.

-Through negotiated settlements, MSA LLC has reached resolution with many of its insurance carriers regarding its Occurrence-Based Policies.
+Through negotiated settlements, MSA LLC has reached resolution with the majority of its insurance carriers regarding its Occurrence-Based Policies.
 Assuming satisfactory resolution, once disputes are resolved with each of the three remaining carriers, including North River, MSA LLC anticipates having commitments to provide future payment streams which should be sufficient to satisfy its presently recorded insurance receivables due from insurance carriers.

-Even if insurance coverage litigation is generally successful, we have determined that at some point in the next 18 months, MSA LLC will become largely self-insured for costs associated with cumulative trauma product liability claims.
-The exact point when this transition will happen is difficult to predict and subject to a number of variables, including the pace at which future cumulative trauma product liability costs are incurred and the results of litigation and negotiations with insurance carriers.
-After it becomes largely self-insured, MSA LLC expects to still obtain some limited insurance reimbursement from negotiated coverage-in-place agreements (although that coverage may not be immediately triggered or accessible) or from other sources of coverage.
-The precise amount of insurance reimbursement available at that time cannot be determined with specificity at this time.
+Even if insurance coverage litigation is generally successful, the amount of our reserve exceeds our estimate of potential insurance coverage at June 30, 2017 and MSA LLC is largely self-insured for costs associated with the cumulative trauma product liability claims included in our reserve as well as future claims.
+MSA LLC expects to still obtain some limited insurance reimbursement from negotiated coverage-in-place agreements (although that coverage may not be immediately triggered or accessible) or from other sources of coverage, the precise amount of insurance reimbursement available at that time cannot be determined with specificity at this time.